 In Mid 2019 we joined the Australian Architects Declare movement, as it was launched.
-As a show of our commitment to the future we signed the declaration and in early 2020 Talina also joined the Australian Architects Declare national steering committee.
+As a show of our commitment to the future we signed the declaration and in early 2020, and Talina also joined the Australian Architects Declare national steering committee.

 Over 1000 other Australian Architectural practices have now signed!
 A cornerstone to this commitment was to go beyond the declaration and to take action.
 To ensure that we could walk the talk, we all set out to achieve carbon neutral status for our studios/offices/practices as a first vital step.
 (We then of course want all our clients to also be aiming for net-zero emissions with their construction projects.)

-We are proud to say that our office is now officially Certified Carbon Neutral, and have received a Carbon Offsetting Certificate for a three year period.
+We are proud to say that our office is now officially Carbon Neutral, and we have received our Carbon Offsetting Certificate for a three year period.

 Pangolin Associates audited our annual consumption for the 2020 calendar year and the following three steps process was followed:

 - Measure our current Carbon footprint

 Our office has 4FTE (full-time-equivalent) people & produces 10.5 tCO2-e/yr, so we needed to purchase 33 offset credits to offset our carbon emissions.

 Unsurprisingly, the two largest activity-sectors of our GreenHouse Gas emissions are from our electricity-use and from our equipment (computers and printing).

 Now that we have identified where our emissions are coming from due to the Carbon Audit process, the aim is to also reduce these.

 Here’s some of the steps we were already taking to reduce our emissions: